andersan/grunt-email-workflow/readme.md

 * Sign up for a [Mailgun](http://www.mailgun.com) account (it's free)
 * Insert your Mailgun API key, either in `Gruntfile.js` or `secrets.json`
-* Change the sender and recipient to your own email address (or whoever you want to send it to)
+* Change the sender and recipient to your own email address (or whoever you want to send it to) in secrets.json
+*** Note: for Email on Acid users, insert your account's test email here to send an email to EoA.

 Run `grunt send --template=TEMPLATE_NAME.html`.
 This will email out the template you specify.